opencardev/crankshaft/README.md

 Known problems
 --

-For some reason, Crankshaft is giving error #2 when connecting with many phones (the phone complaining that it's connecting to an incompatible unit).
+For some reason, weveral phone models complain about "incompatible device" when connecting to Crankshaft.
 Please be patient if Crankshaft does not work out-of-the-box yet for you.
-Next alpha version will hopefully be able to address this problem.
+I am trying to figure out why so.
+If you have a device that you can lend me to debug, please email.

 It seems you'll have a better chance of getting it to work using the official screen.
 If you don't have the official screen or touchscreen, you should get one :) It's a cheap and very good screen.
 If you insist on using a custom screen, compile OpenAuto with X11 per [OpenAuto's instructions](https://github.com/f1xpl/openauto/wiki/Build-instructions), it will work.